bioinformatics-polito/EGAsubmitter/README.md

 # Start!

+### WARNING ###
+EGA has changed the API and all the json structures :S I am working on the repo to update everything!
+I apologize for the inconvenience

 **ATTENTION**: you will need EGA credentials.
 If you still do not have them, please contact EGA first (https://ega-archive.org/submission-form.php) to create a profile.
 Ideally, for each big submission a new account is requested.
 If you have your credentials already, please continue!

 Please move in a folder of your choice and clone EGASubmitter repo, with: